cts/cts-cli/README.md

   * The JSDOM node module, which simulates the DOM API within a node JS process.
     On a Mac: `sudo npm install -g jsdom`

+  * The Contextify node module
+      NOTE: This is essential for JSDOM to work correctly.
+JSDOM will suffer run-time errors without this plugin.
+      NOTE 2: This will require you to have XCode installed on a Mac.
+    One a Mac: `sudo npm install -g contextify`

   * The Pretty JSON node module, which enables pretty-print of JSON data On a Mac: `sudo npm install -g prettyjson`